Farmington Fish and Game Club, Inc.

 Article XIV – Parliamentary Procedures

-In the event a situation arises that is not governed by the Club’s By-Laws, we will revert to Roberts Rules of Order.
+In the event a situation arises that is not governed by the Club’s By-Laws, we will revert to Roberts Rules of Order, as amended.

-These By-laws may be altered or amended by two thirds vote at any meeting of the organization, provided that a written notice of the proposed amendments is provided to each member at least seven days before the date of the meeting.
-These By-laws shall be reviewed at the Annual Meeting and a committee will be appointed if needed.
+These By-Laws may be altered or amended by two thirds vote at any meeting of the Club, provided that a written notice of the proposed amendments is provided to each member at least seven days before the date of the meeting.
+These By-Laws shall be reviewed at the Annual Meeting and a committee will be appointed, if needed.